-To analyse and evaluate the effectiveness of the Board of Directors, the Company used an effectiveness evaluation tool provided by an outside agency to conduct a questionnaire about the Board of Directors, surveying all members of the Board of Directors and the Audit & Supervisory Board.
-The questionnaire was conducted using questions prepared by an outside agency and the results of analysis and evaluation were then confirmed by the Board of Directors.
+To analyse and evaluate the effectiveness of the Board of Directors, the Company uses an effectiveness evaluation tool provided by an outside agency to conduct a questionnaire about the Board of Directors, surveying all members of the Board of Directors and the Audit & Supervisory Board every year.
+We conducted a questionnaire for the current fiscal year using questions prepared by an outside agency which included questions regarding self-evaluation.
+After it was conducted, results of analysis and evaluation were confirmed by the Board of Directors.

-- Respondents: All Directors and Audit & Supervisory Board Members (12 people)

-- Period: February 24 to March 10, 2023

-- Questions: 17 in total

-Part 1: Questions regarding the management/administration of the Board of Directors 2 questions Part 2: Questions regarding the agenda items at meetings of the Board of Directors 11 questions

-Part 3: Questions regarding the systems that support the Board of Directors 4 questions
+- Respondents: All Directors and Audit & Supervisory Board Members (11 people) - Period: February 27 to March 9, 2024 - Questions: 15 in total - Part 1: Questions regarding the management/administration of the Board of Directors 2 questions - Part 2: Questions regarding the agenda items at meetings of the Board of Directors 8 questions - Part 3: Questions regarding the systems that support the Board of Directors 2 questions - Part 4: Questions regarding self-evaluation 3 questions